2021_01_30--Screen-5.JPG

 Psalm 50 is the first Psalm of Asaph, who was a Levitical music leader appointed by David (1 Chronicles 6:31-32, 39; 16:7, 37; Nehemiah 7:44).
 This Psalm is to prepare the people of God for the day of judgment.

 On the day of judgment, God will gather to Him those who have made a covenant with Him by sacrifice.
 I find this description of God’s people very interesting.
 As Christians living in a free country, many of us probably have no idea what it is like to have a covenant with God by sacrifice.
 We read about sacrifice in the Old Testament starting as early as Genesis 4 (blog post on this: The Heart of the Worshiper and My Brother’s Keeper).
-I guess you could argue that when God clothed Adam and Eve with garments of skin in Genesis 3:21, it is also a reference to the sacrifice of the animal that the skins originally belonged to, a foreshadowing of the need for someOne to die in order to cover us sparing us the consequences of our sins (discussed in more detailed in my post someOne is coming).
+I guess you could argue that when God clothed Adam and Eve with garments of skin in Genesis 3:21, it is also a reference to the sacrifice of the animal that the skins originally belonged to, a foreshadowing of the need for someOne to die in order to cover us sparing us the consequences of our sins (discussed in more detail in my post someOne is coming).
 But many of us today are not familiar with sacrifice, especially not regarding our relationship with God.
 Many seem to believe that God has gotten nicer over time.
 It is as if God has transitioned from our heavenly father to our heavenly grandfather.

 Yet here in Psalm 50, when Asaph prophetically describes the day of judgment with God coming and a fire devouring before Him (Psalm 50:3), God gathers before Him those who made a covenant with Him by sacrifice.
 So I ask you this question, is God going to be calling only those who lived before the death of Jesus on the cross?